asydneyman/aws-sso-loop-all-accounts/README.md

-Use SSO to loop through accounts
+Use AWS SSO to loop through AWS accounts